 If you're a career changer or a graduate from an unrelated discipline, a number of organisations provide fast-track training options to help you enter the field of social work.

-Frontline is a two-year graduate programme that provides a way into children's social work.
+Frontline Approach to Social Work (formally the Frontline programme) is a three-year graduate programme that provides a way into children's social work.
 With a focus on leadership development, the scheme gives you the opportunity to qualify as a social worker through on-the-job training and academic study.

 The programme starts with a five-week Summer Institute where you'll learn about good social work practice from leading academics.
-During the first year you'll spend around 200 days on placement with a local authority child protection team and 46 days studying towards a Postgraduate Diploma in Social Work.
-On completion you'll be able to register with Social Work England as a qualified social worker.
-Learn more about postgraduate diplomas.
+During the first year you'll start your social work placement in a local authority social work team, supporting children and families and gradually increasing your level of responsibility.
+On completion of your first year you'll be able to register with Social Work England as a qualified social worker.

 To be eligible for the programme you'll need: